frkmnt/TurnBasedClash/README.md

 * House:
 Housing for Heroes.
-Each house allows ***2*** heroes to move into the Hub.
+Each house allows 4 heroes to move into the Hub.
+They must be allocated to a specific House.
-By default, up to 6 heroes can live in the Hub without any Houses.
+By default, up to 4 heroes can live in the Hub without any Houses.
-***What to do a house is destroyed during a siege and there are not enough for the current amount of heroes?
-Should enemies attack houses?***
-Cannot be upgraded, but multiple can be built.

-* Cache:
-Item storage.
+Heroes allocated to a House and not in a dungeon recover 25% of their HP.
-Each cache allows 10 items to be stored.
+Each House allows 10 items to be stored.
-By default, up to 10 items can be stored with any Caches.
+By default, up to 10 items can be stored with a House.
 When attacked during a raid, progressively drops random items from the storage.
+If it is destroyed, it must be repaired before storing further items.
-Cannot be upgraded, but multiple can be built.
+Up to 4 Houses can be built.
+Upgrades increase the HP heroes restore and the max item storage.

 * Tavern:
 Provides different Buffs to Heroes going into the Dungeon.